I live alone so some of these may not apply to you but most should be helpful. As with anything, follow your doctor’s orders.

 Getting Dressed: (How to get dressed after shoulder surgery)

-- Because I worked from home for a couple weeks I lived in gym shorts and tees, very easy to put on!
-With your repaired arm held at your side, in the same position as if the sling were on, it’s easy to slide the first sleeve and t-shirt on over that arm and up over your head.
+- Because I worked from home for a couple weeks I lived in gym shorts and tees which are very easy to put on!
+With your repaired arm held at your side, in the same position as if the sling were on, it’s easy to slide the first sleeve of the t-shirt on over that arm and up over your head.
 Then put your good arm through the other sleeve second.

 - Slip-on shoes (like shoelace-less Converse, Vans, slippers, etc)

 - It’s possible to tie shoes w one hand but it’s hard (look it up on youtube).
 I gave it a shot but gave up because it wasn’t something I had to do.

 - Completely fasten your pants with a belt before putting them on.
 It obviously helps a lot if they are slightly too big so you can pull them over your hips.

 - Completely fasten them, lie down on your bed, and slide them on.
 Then stand up and tighten the belt.
 I used one of those D-ring belts that is easy to tighten with one hand once you have them on. (http://amzn.to/2ykZUv6)

 It depends on kind of work you do, obviously, but if you work a desk job then a laptop is much easier to work on because your hands and arms move very little.